 While there aren’t many dive sites offshore or right around town, the boat ride to reach them is half the fun.
 Cruising around Banderas Bay on a beautiful day on your way out to a 2-tank dive isn’t such a bad commute.

 Here are some of the best sites to go scuba diving in Puerto Vallarta:

 Depth: 29.5-130 ft (9-40 m)

-Perhaps the most popular spot to go scuba diving in Puerto Vallarta is Los Arcos.
+Los Arcos is perhaps the most popular spot to go scuba diving in Puerto Vallarta.

 This epic marine park features arches (hence the name) as well as caves, tunnels, and a reef full of marine life like lobsters, octopuses, moray eels, rays, and all kinds of colorful fish.

 There are a few different trails that divers can follow at Los Arcos.
 These are suitable for divers of all levels as they range greatly in depth.